ethereum/devp2p/discv5/discv5-rationale.md

 ### Compact Responses

 TopDisc responses should remain small enough for UDP-based discovery.
-Advertisements returned by a registrar are capped by `Freturn`.
+Advertisements returned by a registrar are capped by `F_return`.
 Auxiliary ENRs are selected with an implementation-defined total cap, and the recommended selection rule returns at most one auxiliary ENR per requested topic-distance.
 This keeps responses compact while still helping requesters improve their service tables.